Joe Comartin: Political career following leadership bid

 Following the leadership race, Layton praised Comartin for "helping to shape the future of this party" and appointed him energy critic and multiculturalism critic, as well as maintaining his previous position as environment critic.

 Comartin ran for re-election in 2004 in a second rematch against Rick Limoges.
 The Conservative Party, created from a merger of the Canadian Alliance and Progressive Conservatives, nominated autoworker Rick Fuschi.
 The riding, Windsor—St. Clair, had been slightly re-districted and renamed Windsor—Tecumseh.
 Comartin ran mainly on healthcare expansion and border issues.
 He prominently criticised an unpopular plan to convert the residential area Michigan Central Railway Tunnel into an international highway, and supported putting stricter measures in place to prevent American police from pursuing suspects into Canada after recent incidents in Windsor and Niagara Falls.
 Comartin also campaigned on expanding Windsor's auto industry through business incentives for pollution-efficient manufacturing, and through protectionist policies to prevent outsourcing to the United States.
 During the campaign, Comartin had a public disagreement with Layton; Layton had declared that Prime Minister Paul Martin's budget cuts to affordable housing made him personally responsible for homeless people who died of exposure.
 Layton was widely criticised for his statement, including by Comartin, who considered it sensationalist.
 Polling indicated that Comartin's constituents approved of his public disagreement with Layton.
 Despite the row, Comartin and Layton still made several campaign appearances together, and Comartin defeated Limoges by a wider margin than in 2000.

 Following the 2004 election, Comartin was discharged as energy critic and appointed as justice critic.
-In his role as justice critic, Comartin was described by the Toronto Star as "one of the opposition's best... knowledgeable, quotable, accesible... and a more effective justice and public safety critic than the former justice minister."
+In his role as justice critic, Comartin was described by the Toronto Star as "one of the opposition's best... knowledgeable, quotable, accessible... and a more effective justice and public safety critic than the former justice minister."

 Comartin spent most of the summer of 2004 travelling to the United States, United Kingdom, Australia, and New Zealand as part of the Committee of Parliament on National Security, which engaged in a series of international hearings on national security and intelligence sharing in the wake of 9/11.
 Comartin submitted that the 9/11 attacks could have been prevented if American intelligence agencies had engaged in intelligence sharing with each other instead of hoarding information out of sense of interdepartmental rivalry.
 Comartin recommended that Canada consolidate its intelligence and security agencies into one department.
 He also supported the expiry of temporary changes to the Criminal Code made after 9/11 which allowed the police to make arrests without a warrant and which could force witnesses to testify in closed courts.